chromium/chromium/docs/git_submodules.md

         s = -c diff.ignoreSubmodules=all status
         c = -c diff.ignoreSubmodules=all commit -a
         d = -c diff.ignoreSubmodules=all difftool --dir-diff
+        a = add ':(exclude,attr:builtin_objectmode=160000)'
 ```
-With the above, you can execute these commands by running `git s` and `git c`
+With the above, you can execute these commands by running `git s`, `git c`, etc.

-NOTE: `diff.ignoreSubmodules` is not supported with `git add`.
-If you are hiding
-subodules from your view with something like `git s`, running
-`git add .|--all|-A` will still stage any submodules you do not see for commit.
-Then running `git c` will still include these submodules in your commit.

-We recommend you use the pre-commit git hook detailed below.
+Or you may also use the pre-commit git hook detailed below.

 ### Submodules during a 'git rebase-update'
 While resolving merge conflicts during a `git rebase-update` you may see